segarciat/python-tutorial/01-Expressions/Expressions.md

 [5, 7, 0, -2, 23]
 ```

-Now using Python to execute the code in the script by either using the button that
-says `Run Python File` in VS Code, or by issuing the following command to your shell
-via your terminal:
+To have `python` interpret your script, you can either click on the "Play" button
+on the top-right in Visual Studio Code, which says `Run Python File`, or you can
+issue the `python` command and provide it the filename as an argument on your shell,
+like so:

 ```bash
 python expressions.py
 ```

 You will see no output whatsoever.
-Python did evaluate the commands, but it did not
+Remember, Python did evaluate the commands.
+However,
+it did not display their values because we did not ask Python to do so.
-display any output.
-Next, we will learn how to use the `print()` function to display
-the value of expressions.
+Next, we will learn how to use the `print()` function to display the value of expressions.